-- 1. The athletic training student will enroll in AT 43100, AT 43800, AT 45000, AT 43300, AT 43200, AT and 46000. - 2.
-The athletic training student will be placed in two clinical rotations throughout the school.
-All students will participated in one rotation at a physical therapy clinic during this time.
-During the remainder of the year, the student will be placed in a rotation on campus, at a local high school, or at another affiliated site.
-Students will also gain experience observing in a general medical setting (i.e. family physician's office, student health center, etc...).
-During these rotations, the athletic training student will be responsible for the following duties: - A. Mentoring and scheduling observation-level, first-year, and second-year athletic training students - B. Attending all designated team practices and games (including away games) - C. Organizing an appropriate clinical schedule for athletic training students to ensure appropriate coverage for all practices/games - D. Assisting the supervising athletic trainer in organizing and conducting team physicals - E. Consulting with coaches concerning the pre-season conditioning programs - F. Assisting the supervising athletic trainer with collecting all appropriate medical information and creating medical files for each athlete - G. Providing preventative care to all athletes and provide medical support for all practices and games - H. Transporting medical equipment to and from practices/games - I. Providing immediate care for all injuries under the supervision of a preceptor - J. Establishing treatment protocols for injured athletes under the direction of his/her preceptor - K. Establishing rehabilitation programs for injured athletes under the direction of his/her preceptor - L. Maintaining appropriate records for each athlete, injury, treatment, etc... - M. Communicating with members of the coaching staff regarding various injuries sustained by athletes and their current status - N. Assisting in cleaning and restocking the athletic training room each day - 3.
+- 1. The athletic training student will enroll in AT 43100, AT 43200, AT 43300, AT 43800, AT 45000, AT and 46000. - 2.
+The athletic training student will be assigned to a clinical preceptor on campus or at an affiliated site.

+During this clinical rotation, the student will be responsible for the following duties - A. Mentoring and scheduling observation-level, first-year, and second-year athletic training students - B. Attending all designated events, including travel coverage - C. Organizing an appropriate clinical schedule for athletic training students to ensure appropriate coverage for all practices/games - D. Assisting the preceptor in organizing and conducting team physicals - E. Consulting with coaches concerning the pre-season conditioning programs - F. Assisting the preceptor with collecting all appropriate medical information and creating medical files for each athlete - G. Providing preventative care to all athletes and provide medical support for all practices and games - H. Transporting medical equipment to and from practices/games - I. Providing immediate care for all injuries under the supervision of a preceptor - J. Establishing treatment protocols for injured athletes under the direction of his/her preceptor - K. Establishing rehabilitation programs for injured athletes under the direction of his/her preceptor - L. Maintaining appropriate records for each athlete, injury, treatment, etc... - M. Communicating with members of the coaching staff regarding various injuries sustained by athletes and their current status - N. Assisting in cleaning and restocking the athletic training room each day - 3.
 The athletic training student will help in mentoring the observation-level, first-year, and second-year athletic training students. - 4.
-The athletic training student will record hours each day and have the appropriate form signed by his/her preceptor at the end of each week.
-The hour sheet will then be presented to the Clinical Practicum course instructor during the scheduled weekly meeting.
-The instructor will review the hour sheet and sign.
-Hour sheets will be maintained by the student until the end of the semester when the course packet is submitted to the course instructor.
+The athletic training student will record all clinical experience hours in ATrack.